 Daylily, Prairie Blue Eyes

-Heavy blooming favorite produces up to 25 blooms per stem.
+Heavy blooming favorite produces up to 25 flowers.

 Zone This refers to the USDA hardiness zone assigned to each part of the country, based on the minimum winter temperature that a region typically experiences.
 Hardiness zone ranges are provided for all perennial plants and you should always choose plants that fall within your range.